 You will be invited to attend a pre-surgery appointment at one of the NHS GGC hospitals.
 This may be offered individually or as part of a group session.
 The appointment aims to provide:

-- Education on pelvic floor muscle exercises to help manage likely urinary incontinence after surgery
+- Education on pelvic floor muscle exercises to help manage any urinary incontinence after surgery

-- Guidance to support your recovery and help you return to normal activity levels
+- Ways to support your recovery and gradually return to your usual activities

 Post-Surgery Follow-Up